 Leadership Overview

-Ingham County has 4 executives leading key functions including information technology, finance, and executive leadership.
+Ingham County has 5 executives leading key functions including financial oversight, information technology, health department fiscal management, and administrative leadership.

 Leadership Roles at Ingham County